Wosk1947/Endurance/README.md

 ## Introduction

-Endurance is an attempt to write a physical engine for simulating two-wheel vehicles from scratch.
+Endurance is an attempt to write a physics engine for simulating two-wheel vehicles from scratch.
 The name stands for Endurance discipline in motorcycle racing.
 For graphics LibGDX framework is being used.

 ## Changelog